sorenmulli/danoliterate-frontend/dano_leaderboard/assets/hello.md

 - Martin Carsten Nielsen, Alvenir

 ## How can I :blue[contribute]?
-By adding models, scenarios, improving code or giving your suggestions.
+By adding models, scenarios, improving code or giving your suggestions!
-Get in touch on `swiho@dtu.dk` or on [GitHub](https://github.com/sorenmulli/danoliterate).
+Get in touch on `swiho@dtu.dk` or on [the evaluation GitHub repo](https://github.com/sorenmulli/danoliterate) or for this [frontend GitHub repo](https://github.com/sorenmulli/danoliterate-frontend/).